-All data are required on a global scale, with a typical delay of three months.
+Data availability & coverage: All data are required on a global scale, with a typical delay of three months.

-Data quality and reliability:

-The ECMWF model data sets are considered to be among the best available data sets for meteorological parameters.
+Data quality and reliability: The ECMWF model data sets are widely considered to be among the best available data sets for meteorological parameters.
+We have compared retrievals for an overlapping month (August 2019) using both ERA-5 and ERA-interim and no major effects were observed in the retrieved parameters.